-Chill the roast beef in the refrigerator for an hour before freezing.
+- Chill the roast beef in the refrigerator for 1 hour before freezing.
 Never put hot or warm food in the freezer, as it can partially or completely defrost surrounding frozen foods.

-Cut the chilled roast beef into slices if it is still whole, as thin pieces freeze more efficiently than a large mass.
+- Cut the chilled roast beef into slices if it's still whole, as thin pieces freeze more efficiently than larger ones.
 They're also more manageable when thawing and reheating.

-Wrap the roast beef tightly in heavy aluminum foil or freezer paper.
+- Wrap the roast beef tightly in heavy aluminum foil or freezer paper.
 You can also put it into freezer bags, pressing the air out as you seal the packages.
-Limit each bagged or wrapped package of beef to two inches thick for efficient freezing.
+Limit each bagged or wrapped package of beef to 2 inches thick for efficient freezing.

-Store cooked roast beef for no more than three months in the freezer.
+- Store cooked roast beef for no more than 3 months in the freezer.